Words and terms used in the world of From The Waters.

 A breed of jalu designed for climbing.
 They have a prehensile tail.

 A unique identifier for an essence.
 An aelinuan's name is the spoken representation of their nomnature.
+This is granted at birth and can never change.

 A twist which causes an aelinuan not to have their bodily stores replenished by eating.